forrestburton/shuf.py/README.md

 # shuf.py

-Python Script which outputs random permutations of lines based on input
+Python Script for UCLA CS 97 which outputs random permutations of lines based on input

 Positional arguments: